 Sources: 17-year-old arrested in dancer O'Shae Sibley's stabbing death

-NEW YORK -- A 17-year-old has been arrested in the deadly gas station stabbing in Brooklyn over the weekend that left a beloved dancer dead, police sources say.
+NEW YORK -- A 17-year-old has been arrested in the deadly gas station stabbing in Brooklyn over the weekend that left a beloved dancer dead, police sources said Friday.

-Charges have not yet been announced, although the case is being investigated as a possible hate crime.
+On Saturday, police said the teen was charged with murder as a hate crime and criminal possession of a weapon.

 Those who knew the 28-year-old victim were stunned by the senseless crime and the fact that an argument could turn deadly.